TimeMelt/qFlux-website/README.md

-# quantum research/projects webpage for TimeMelt
+# Quantum Research/Projects Webpage for TimeMelt
 This is the source code for the qFlux website